rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-3-en.md

   <p>You must scan the following original documents.
 We do not accept scans of copies.</p>
   <ul>
     <li>if you were born in Canada: Canadian birth certificate (front and back)</li>
-    <li>if you were born outside of Canada: Canadian Citizenship or permanent resident card, and Confirmation of Permanent Residence (IMM 5292), if applicable</li>
+    <li>if you were born outside of Canada: Canadian Citizenship or permanent resident card, and Confirmation of Permanent Residence (IMM&nbsp;5292), if applicable</li>
     <li>social insurance number</li>
     <li>marriage, divorce, separation, or name change certificate, if applicable</li>
     <li>custody agreement, if applicable</li>
     <li>recent photo of yourself from the shoulders up</li>
     <li>proof of education: Canadian high school transcript showing graduation, or equivalency assessment</li>
     <li>valid Canadian driver's license (front and back)</li>
-    <li>driving record from every province or territory that you have lived in for the last 3 years</li>
+    <li>driving record from every province or territory that you have lived in for the last 3&nbsp;years</li>
     <li>provincial health card (front and back)</li>
-    <li>valid standard first aid certificate, including Level C CPR for infant, child and adult (must be valid for the duration of your Cadet Training Program)</li>
+    <li>valid standard first aid certificate, including Level&nbsp;C CPR for infant, child and adult (must be valid for the duration of your Cadet Training Program)</li>
     <li>fitness logs and self-declaration</li>
   </ul>
 </section>